Artaxiad dynasty: Art and architecture

+Numismatics

+Almost all of the Artaxiad kings minted coins, whereas only a few coins have been attributed to their predecessors, the Orontids.
+Despite the fact that Artaxias built boundary steles with inscriptions in the Aramaic alphabet, the Artaxiad dynasty's coinage are entirely in Greek.
+A copper Artaxias I coin on the reverse shows an eagle facing left and perched atop a mountain.
+Later coins also have the eagle alone; which may symbolize divinity or the king's power.
+Tigran I's copper coin, on the reverse, depicts a man sitting on a throne to the left, his left hand resting on a sceptre.
+Tigran II and Tigran IV both minted copper coins with the figure of Hercules.

+The coins of Tigran II's predecessors bore the Greek title Basileos megalou (great king).
+Tigran II, however, used the term Basileus basileon (king of kings) on coins minted in Artaxata, Nisibis, and Tigranocerta, even after his re-installment by Pompey as a client-king of Rome.

 Religion

-As Prof. James R. Russell states; "It was only natural that the Artaxiad monarchs should declare themselves philhellenes, yet it must not be thought that their religious beliefs ceased to be what they had been of old: staunchly Zoroastrian."
-Prof. David Marshall Lang adds that the Hellenistic religion and the pantheon of the Classical divinities had undoubtedly become popular amongst the upper classes in the later Artaxiad period.
+As historian James R. Russell states, "It was only natural that the Artaxiad monarchs should declare themselves philhellenes, yet it must not be thought that their religious beliefs ceased to be what they had been of old: staunchly Zoroastrian."
+David Marshall Lang adds that the Hellenistic religion and the pantheon of the Classical divinities had undoubtedly become popular amongst the upper classes in the later Artaxiad period.

-Armenian Empire
+Armenian empire

-During the reign of Tigranes the Great (95–55 BC), the kingdom of Armenia was at the zenith of its power and briefly became the most powerful state to the Roman east.
+During the reign of Tigranes the Great (95–55 BC), the kingdom of Armenia was at the zenith of its power and briefly became the most powerful state to the east of the Roman Republic.
 Artaxias and his followers had already constructed the base upon which Tigranes built his empire.
 Despite this fact, the territory of Armenia, being a mountainous one, was governed by nakharars who were largely autonomous from the central authority.
 Tigranes unified them in order to create internal security in the kingdom.
 The borders of Armenia stretched from the Caspian Sea to the Mediterranean Sea.
-At that time, the Armenians had become so expansive, that the Romans and Parthians had to join forces in order to beat them.
-Tigranes found a more central capital within his domain and named it Tigranocerta.
+At that time, the Armenian territories had become so expansive, that the Romans and Parthians had to join forces in order to beat them.
+Tigranes founded a more central capital within his domain and named it Tigranocerta.

-Large territories were taken from Parthians, who were forced to sign a treaty of friendship with Tigranes.
-Iberia, Albania, and Atropatene also lost territories and the remainder of their Kingdoms became vassal states.
-The Greeks within the Seleucid Empire offered Tigranes the Seleucid crown in 83 BC, after which the Armenian empire reached as far south as modern Acre, Israel resulting in a conflict with Hasmoneans.
+Large territories were taken from the Parthians, who were forced to sign a treaty of friendship with Tigranes.
+Iberia, Albania, and Atropatene also lost territories and the remainder of their kingdoms became vassal states.
+The Greeks within the Seleucid Empire offered Tigranes the Seleucid crown in 83 BC, after which the Armenian empire reached as far south as modern Acre, Israel, resulting in a conflict with the Hasmoneans.